12 critical mistakes to avoidwhen considering a separation or divorce

 The reason for this advice is so that you do not weaken your position with regard to finances, the children and the home.
 However there are ways to safeguard those positions without continuing to live under extreme stress.

 If you and your spouse agree on the physical separation and both feel that this will not impact your future decisions, a written and notarized “interim” agreement can spell out the decision to start living separately, and describe how expenses will be met to cover living costs.
 In the case of a family with children, this agreement can include a preliminary parenting schedule and child support calculations.
-In some cases, the interim parenting schedule ends up as the permanent parenting schedule, and is incorporated into the final Divorce Agreement.
+In some cases, the interim parenting schedule ends up as the Parenting Agreement, and is incorporated into the final Divorce Agreement.

 I have worked with several couples who had agreed to get a divorce though they were not “on speaking terms” even while living under the same roof.
 As they talked to me, it became very clear that they could no longer tolerate the situation, and that one party had to move out so that they could move forward with the negotiations for their divorce.
 The interim agreement may take some effort, but in the end is well worth it.
 Doing this, parties can separate without necessarily jeopardizing their positions.